Virology PhD / MPhil / MD

 Overview

-The aims of the research are to investigate the transmission routes and behaviour of pathogens during infections and use this knowledge to design better therapeutic strategies or vaccines in order to improve the health of humans.
+We are particularly pushing the envelope in using AI/ML approaches to integrate and harmonise large datasets including clinical metadata to better understand disease.
+The aims of the research are to investigate the transmission routes and behaviour of pathogens during infections and use this knowledge to design better diagnostic, therapeutic and vaccine strategies in order to improve the health of humans and animals.

 Research themes